 The hare features in a tale wherein a group of lazy townspeople realize at the last minute that they are late to pay their rent, and they seek out and catch a hare, which are known for speed and agility.
 After placing their rent in a pouch tied to the hare, they instruct it to race to their landlord, but of course it takes off in another direction and is never seen again.

-In Alice in Wonderland, the White Rabbit’s tardiness and panic are said to be inspired by Dean Liddell, the father of the real-life Alice (Alice Pleasance Liddell, who it should be noted artist and naturalist John Ruskin was also quite obsessed with).
+In Alice in Wonderland, the White Rabbit’s tardiness and panic are said to be inspired by Dean Liddell, the father of the real-life Alice (Alice Pleasance Liddell).
 Dean Liddell was notoriously late for appointments.

 Lewis Carroll’s family spent time in the Beverley area when visiting with his grandfather as a child, and he sent Alice’s illustrator John Tenniel far and wide in search of visual inspiration.
 But unless some new evidence comes to light the connection between the Beverley messenger hare and the White Rabbit remains a mystery.

-It has also been suggested that he may also have been inspired by a carving of two rabbits being chased into a rabbit hole carved into the wooden choir at Ripon Catherdral, where his father was a canon when Carroll was a young man.
-Carroll is known to have worked on Through the Looking Glass while in Ripon, and the Queen of Hearts and Cheshire Cat make appearances in the south trancept in honor of the connection.
+It has also been suggested that he may have been inspired by a misericord in the choral room at Ripon Cathedral, where his father was a canon when Carroll was a young man.
+The carving depicts a rabbit escaping down a hole.
+Carroll is known to have worked on Through the Looking Glass while in Ripon, and the Queen of Hearts and Cheshire Cat make appearances in the south transept in honor of the connection.

 Visit England withAtlas Obscura Trips

 London Science Weekend: Medicine and Science in the Press